cj-mills/christianjmills/_posts/2020-11-10-Barracuda-PoseNet-Tutorial-4.md

 This variable will also store the confidence values associated with the coordinates.
 The model predicts key point locations even when there isn't a human in the input image.
 In such situations, the confidence values will likely be quite low.
 We can decide how to handle the latest coordinates based on a confidence threshold that we pick.

-There is a variety of ways we can store this information.
-For this tutorial, we'll stick with an array of arrays.
+There are many ways we can store this information.
+For simplicity, we'll stick with an array of arrays.
 The array will have `17` elements.
-Each element contains the location information for the key point that matches their index.
+Each element will contain the location information for the key point that matches their index.

 ![numKeyPoints_and_keypointLocations](\images\barracuda-posenet-tutorial\numKeyPoints_and_keypointLocations.png)